pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 ## Sampling

 The simplest mechanism for generating discrete events in time is to have a clock `clk` executing a function `fun` periodically at a given sample rate or after a given time interval.
-We can use this in various ways:
+We can generate periodic events in various ways:

-- we can define sampling events with `periodic!(clk, fun, Δt)`
+- sampling events with `periodic!(clk, fun, Δt)` go on the clock sample rate `Δt`,
-- we can define repeating events with `event!(clk, fun, every, t)`
+- repeating events with `event!(clk, fun, every, t)` are executed every given `t`,
-- we can setup conditional events with `event!(clk, fun, cond)` where sampling is switched on implicitly and the condition `cond` is checked every time interval `Δt`.
+- conditional events with `event!(clk, fun, cond)` switch on sampling with sample rate `Δt` until the condition `cond` is fulfilled.

-With sampling we can model periodic events but no stochastic event sequences, characteristic of DES.
-Sampling is useful for DES if we have repeated or periodic events interacting with them or if we want to check for conditions or if we want to trace or visualize the system periodically.
+Thus we can model periodic events but no stochastic event sequences, characteristic of DES.
+Sampling is useful for modeling discrete event systems if we have repeated or periodic events interacting with them or if we want to check for conditions or if we want to trace or visualize the system periodically.

 ## Event scheduling